10 Unexpected Reasons You’re Waking up with a Headache

 Awkward sleep position

 Sleeping in an unusual position can result in muscle strain in the head and neck area, leading to morning headaches, says Nada Milosavljevic, MD, a physician and a faculty member at Harvard Medical School in Boston.
 Proper support could help ease the likelihood that you’ll wake up in pain.
 Finding a pillow that feels soft yet supportive for the position that you sleep in.

 Calm your thoughts, ease the ache.
 Anna Morrison, a family nurse practitioner in Boca Raton, Florida, says anxiety is a leading cause of pain and ailment in the body.
 “From tense jaws to even tenser headaches, anxiety, though psychological, can have real, physical effects.
 If you’re waking up in the morning with headaches, I recommend deep breathing exercises or meditation before bed, as well as a quick ten-minute meditation in the morning.
 This will help reset your thoughts and keep any daily stresses at bay,” she says.
-Check out these 11 ways to stop a headache before it starts.
+Here’s why morning anxiety is a thing.